szalouk/cs131_notes_dev/_chapters/images/resizing.md

 $$M(i,j) = E(i,j) + \min\left\{M(i-1,j-1), M(i-1,j), M(i-1,j+1)\right\}$$

-We can accomplish the goal of object removal by assigning a very low energy value to the piels in green while assigning a very high energy value $E$ to the pixels in red.
+We can accomplish the goal of object removal by assigning a very low energy value to the pixels in green while assigning a very high energy value $E$ to the pixels in red.
 The SEAM carving will always create paths going through the green pixels, as a result, while avoiding paths with the red pixels, thus accomplishing the task of object removal.

 <a name='subtopic-3-5.5'></a>
 ### Limitations